SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/google-bigquery-source.md

 1. **Project ID**.
 Enter the unique identifier number for your BigQuery project.
 You can find this from the Google Cloud Console.
 1. **Checkpoint Field**.
 Enter the name of the field in the query result to be used for checkpointing.
 This field has to be increasing and of type number or timestamp.
 1. **Checkpoint Start**.
 Enter the first value for the checkpoint that the integration will plug into the query.
-1. **(Optional)Time Field**.
+1. **(Optional) Time Field**.
 Enter the name of the field in the query result to be parsed as timestamp.
-If not provided the current time will be used.
+If not provided, the current time will be used.
 1. **Query**.
 Enter the query that you need to run.
 It has to include the phrase **%CHECKPOINT%**.
 1. **(Optional) Query Interval**.
 Enter the time interval to run the query in the format: Xm (for X minutes) or Xh (for X hours).
 1. **Google BigQuery Credential**.
 Upload the Credential JSON file downloaded from Google Cloud IAM & Admin.